IliaZolas/mern-boilerplate/README.md

 ✅ Dependancies installed on frontend

 ✅ Frontend Signup, Login, User, Books, CRUD created

-❌ Template not yet tested
+✅ Template tested, some basic errors but it works

+❌ Corrections of basic errors

 **Instructions**